AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 Before executing the algorithms, it is necessary to install the python modules into your local virtual environment (venv) using the provided requirements.txt

-## Fine-Grained QID and MSC Prediction
+## Fine-Grained Class from Entity Prediction

 Data and algorithms can be found in the folder 'Fine-Grained-MSC-Class'.